dapplets/dapplet-docs/docs/ex13-shared-state.md

 4. Let's add the **`Core.onAction`** method.
 It inserts a **home** button near the dapplets name in the extension's dapplets' list.
 It receives a callback.

-  We add a callback to the overlay when opened with a click.
+  We add a callback to the overlay opening event.

   ```typescript
   Core.onAction(() => overlay.open());